dangooddd/chosen.nvim/README.md

 ### Chosen data file (index)

-Chosen stores its data in format of lua table that called index By default, this plugin will load this file on setup and save it on VimLeavePre event
+Chosen stores its data in format of lua table that called index.
+By default, this plugin will load this file on setup and save it on VimLeavePre event

 To disable autowrite only for current session: